configwizard/neo-docs/content/introduction/libraries.md

 You can clone the repository so that you can start NeoFS locally, this may be beneficial for education reasons or perhaps to run integration tests against a local NeoFS

 https://github.com/nspcc-dev/neofs-dev-env/

+### Helpers

+Sometimes there will be throughout the tutorials the need to reuse fucntions from elsewhere.
+These are stored in the Helpers tutorial and will be useful functions to have available within your projects

+{{% notice note %}}
+See Helpers, whenever you see `helper.` in a code sample
+{{% /notice %}}